aya-rs/book/docs/book/start/hello-xdp.md

 ^C[2022-12-21T18:03:11Z INFO  xdp_hello] Exiting...
 ```

-So everytime a packet was received on the interface, a log was printed!
+So every time a packet was received on the interface, a log was printed!

-!!! bug "Error Loading Program?"
+> [!BUG] Error Loading Program?

-    If you get an error loading the program, try changing `XdpFlags::default()`
+> If you get an error loading the program, try changing `XdpFlags::default()`
-    to `XdpFlags::SKB_MODE`
+> to `XdpFlags::SKB_MODE`

 ### The Lifecycle of an eBPF Program